 Pre heat the oven to 180°C

-Heat a large, oven proof pan and add a little olive oil.
+To prepare the Braised Chicken in Red Wine, heat a large, oven proof pan and add a little olive oil.
 Season the chicken on both sides and fry on both sides until golden.
 Remove from the pan and set aside.

 Add a little more oil if needed and fry the pancetta until golden.
 Add the onion, garlic, thyme, bay leaf and rosemary until the onion is starting to soften and then pop in the carrot and celery.
 Fry until the vegetables are softening and then sprinkle over the flour.
 Cook the flour off for 1-2 minutes before pouring in the wine.
 Stir continuously to eradicate any lumps before adding the stock.
 Continue stirring until the sauce is nice and thick.
 If you feel it is too thick just add a little water until you have a nice rich gravy.
 Return the chicken to the pan, juices and all, and spoon the sauce over so that the chicken is nestled in the sauce.
 Tear off a sheet of baking paper, lay it on the chicken, tucking the sides down.
 Place a tight fitting lid on and place the chicken in the oven for 45 minutes.
+Turn the heat up to 200°C, remove the lid and baking paper and bake for a further 15 minutes until the chicken is golden and crispy.

 To make the mash, place the parsnip and potatoes in a large pot of salted water, cover and bring to the boil.
 Boil gently for 15-20 minutes or until tender when pierced with a knife.
 Once cooked, drain and return to a low heat.
 Use a potato masher to mash the parsnip and spuds until lump free and then stir in the butter, cream and a generous sprinkle of salt and pepper.
 Whip until creamy.